kjgilbert/kjgilbert.github.io/research.md

-My past work has involved examining the effects of biological invasions on genetic diversity and population structuring, and using this information combined with approximate Bayesian computation to unravel the history of an invasion of the plant *Silene latifolia*.
+My past work has involved examining the effects of biological invasions on genetic diversity and population structuring, and using this information combined with approximate Bayesian computation to describe the history of an invasion of the plant *Silene latifolia*.

 Please see my [CV](https://github.com/kjgilbert/kjgilbert.github.io/raw/master/pdfs/KGilbert_Resume.pdf)